The Town of Christmas

 Christmas, Florida

-Christmas, Florida, is a strip of Highway 50, east of Orlando, with a large post office -- including a special mail slot for Santa -- and a number of local attempts at the theme, such as streets named after Santa's reindeer.
+Christmas, Florida, is a strip of Highway 50, east of Orlando, with a post office -- including a special mail slot for Santa -- and a number of local attempts at the theme, such as streets named after Santa's reindeer.
 It was originally named Fort Christmas -- the name was chosen on Christmas day -- but the town dropped the "Fort" when the post office opened in 1892.
 The appeal of a letter postmarked from Christmas was apparent even then.